 What is AAPP?

-The Assistance Association for Political Prisoners (Burma), otherwise known as AAPP, is a human rights organization based in Mae Sot, Thailand, with recently opened offices in Rangoon and Mandalay, Burma.
+The Assistance Association for Political Prisoners (Burma), otherwise known as AAPP, is a human rights organization based in Mae Sot, Thailand and Rangoon, Burma.
 AAPP advocates for the release of all remaining political prisoners in Burma and for the improvement of their quality of life during and after incarceration.
 AAPP has developed rehabilitation and assistance programs for those political activists who have been released while continuing to document the ongoing imprisonment of political activists in Burma.

 As long as political prisoners exist inside Burma, Burma will not be free.
 They represent the struggle for democracy, human rights, equality and freedom for the people of Burma.
 This makes the immediate and unconditional release of all political prisoners an integral part of Burma’s drive for national reconciliation.

 AAPP was founded on March 23, 2000, the 11th anniversary of the arrest of Min Ko Naing, a student leader and prominent figure during the 1988 uprising who spent nineteen years in prison.
 From 2000 to the present day, AAPP has based its headquarters in Mae Sot, Thailand, due to the exile of most AAPP team members.
 AAPP has successfully adapted to the on-going political transformations within Burma.
 Since 2012, Burma has released a great number of political prisoners and most of the former political prisoners involved with AAPP have now been removed from the Burmese government’s blacklist, which allowed us to open an office in Rangoon inside Burma.
 As such, AAPP saw an opportunity to further develop efficient nation-wide assistance programs in order to meet the needs of those released.